devluca999/uhome/docs/ci_cd.md

-# CI/CD Setup — haume
+# CI/CD Setup — uhome

 ## Overview

-haume uses GitHub Actions for continuous integration and deployment.
+uhome uses GitHub Actions for continuous integration and deployment.
 The setup is minimal and focused on quality checks.

 ## Workflows